-Let $X$ be an oriented smooth homology $S^1\times S^3$ with a homology orientation, that is, a generator $1 \in H^1 (X;\Z)$.
+Let $X$ be an oriented spin smooth homology $S^1\times S^3$ with a fixed homology orientation, that is, a generator $1 \in H^1 (X;\Z)$.
 Choose a connected 3-manifold $Y \subset X$ dual to this generator.
 Note that $Y$ is canonically oriented, and inherits a spin structure from $X$.
-The Rohlin invariant of $X$ is defined as $\rho (X) = \sign\,(Z)/8 \pmod 2$, where $Z$ is any smooth compact spin manifold with $\p Z = Y$.
+The Rohlin invariant of $X$ is defined as $\rho (X) = \sign\,(Z)/8 \pmod 2$, where $Z$ is any smooth compact spin manifold with spin boundary $\p Z = Y$; see ~\cite{ruberman:ds,ruberman-saveliev:survey,scharlemann:phs}.
 We will show that

-reduces modulo 2 to the Rohlin invariant by arguing that first, $\#\,\M (X,g,\beta)$ is even because $\M(X,g,\beta)$ has quaternionic structure, and second, that $\ind_{\,\C} D^+ (Z_+,g,\beta)$ is even because $D^+ (Z_+,g,\beta)$ is quaternionic linear.
+reduces mod 2 to the Rohlin invariant by arguing that first, $\# \M (X,g,\beta)$ is even because $\M(X,g,\beta)$ has quaternionic structure, and second, that $\ind_{\,\C} D^+ (Z_+,g,\beta)$ is even because $D^+ (Z_+,g,\beta)$ is quaternionic linear.
 Neither is actually true unless we take special care of choosing proper metrics and perturbations, as described below.